-The Council originally approved a capital programme of \pounds 13.2m for 2021/22 (including \pounds 1m for unspecified Invest to Save Schemes), plus a further \pounds 30.5m carried forward from 2019/20 and 2020/21, to be funded as shown in the following chart.
+The Council originally approved a capital programme of £16.3m for 2022/23 (including £1m for unspecified Invest to Save Schemes), plus a further £21.8m carried forward from 2021/22, to be funded as shown in the following chart.

-The Council actually spent £27.2m on capital projects in 2021/22 to maintain and enhance existing assets and to create or purchase new assets.
+The Council actually spent £23.7m on capital projects in 2022/23 to maintain and enhance existing assets and to create or purchase new assets.
 Many schemes included in the capital programme are both technically and logistically complex to implement.
 Issues such as planning approvals, land transfers and inclement weather can all lead to unavoidable delays.
 In addition, their financial scale requires a lengthy tender process to ensure the best price is obtained prior to letting the contract.
-It is therefore extremely difficult to complete such schemes within the financial year for which they are approved.
+It is therefore often very difficult to complete such schemes within the financial year for which they are approved.
 The Council regularly reviews progress on the capital programme through its budget monitoring during the year and has established cash budget profiles to assist this.